Please enter your starting address in the form input below.

 Designed to make the most of the available space the property has been configured as an ‘upside down’ house with the bedrooms and bathroom accommodation on the ground floor and an open plan kitchen/living room on the upper floor, the property also benefits from an internal stair and an external stair to the upper floor.
 The adjacent bothy, which enjoys woodland views, could provide additional living accommodation comprising open plan living room and en-suite bedroom, perfect for a self-contained studio or study.

 Prominently located within the village it was an important consideration that the properties retain the external appearance of the original houses as much possible whilst transforming the interior into a spacious family home.
 The garden grounds are south facing and run the entire length of the building approximately 6m wide x 40m long.
+All boundaries to be confirmed by Title Plan

-SERVICES: Water connection is within the garden grounds and there is an electricity meter within the building.
+Water connection is within the garden grounds and there is an electricity meter within the building.
 Drainage into the public sewer has been reserved, there is a nearby telephone pole and a Broadband connection is available.
 Installation and connection of services is the responsibility of the purchaser.

 COUNCIL TAX: To be assessed on completion